triggan/neptune-workshop-ui/README.md

 1. While logged into the same AWS account used in the earlier portions of the workshop, browse to the CloudFormation Console.
 Find the Launched CloudFormation Template that includes "NeptuneBaseStack" in its name.
 2. Highlight the row associated with the "NeptuneBaseStack" deployment.
 Then click on the Outputs tab at the bottom half of the screen.
 Find the following resources and note their values (copy and paste into a text doc):
-a.
-VPC
+    1. VPC
-b.
-DBClusterEndpoint
+    2. DBClusterEndpoint
-c.
-PublicSubnet1
+    3. PublicSubnet1
-d.
-PublicSubnet2
+    4. PublicSubnet2
-e.
-PublicSubnet3
+    5. PublicSubnet3
-f.
-NeptuneSG
+    6. NeptuneSG
 Each of these will be used as inputs or configurables when we launch the CloudFormation stack to deploy an API Gateway and Lambda function.

 ### Deploy API Gateway and Lambda Function